DoorDash files papers to go public

 In Friday’s filing, the company acknowledged the risk for the company’s pay model and overall financial condition if the company can’t attract and retain Dashers or their status as contractors is reclassified under federal law or in other states.

-“[W]hile we maintain that Dashers that utilize our platform are independent contractors, there is a risk that Dashers may be reclassified as employees under federal or state law,” the company said.
-“In such case, certain provisions regarding compensation, along with certain other requirements, will become applicable to us and Dashers in California and our costs related to Dashers will increase in California, which could lead us to charge higher fees and commissions, which in turn could result in lower order volumes.”
+“[While] we maintain that Dashers that utilize our platform are independent contractors, there is a risk that Dashers may be reclassified as employees under federal or state law,” the company said.
+“In such case, certain provisions regarding compensation, along with certain other requirements, will become applicable to us and Dashers in California, and our costs related to Dashers will increase in California, which could lead us to charge higher fees and commissions, which in turn could result in lower order volumes.”

-Xu said he co-founded DoorDash in 2013 because he was inspired by restaurant industry employees like his mother, who worked as a server at a Chinese restaurant for 12 years while she saved up enough money to go back to school and return to her work as a doctor after immigrating to the U.S.
+Xu said he co-founded DoorDash in 2013 because he was inspired by restaurant industry employees like his mother, who worked as a server at a Chinese restaurant for 12 years while she saved up enough money to go back to school and return to her career as a doctor after immigrating to the United States.

 “DoorDash exists today to empower those like my Mom who came here with a dream to make it on their own," Xu said.
 “Fighting for the underdog is part of who I am and what we stand for as a company.”